Start of the action : 05/04/2018

 SUMMARY OF THE SITUATION

-This is one of the most urgent actions in the Surfrider SCD program.
+This is one of the most urgent campaign we have ongoing.
 The Seine Bay and the English Channel areas are threatened by 3 million cubic meters of household and industrial waste eroding out of the cliff.
 400 000 tons, or 13 000 truckloads, of waste from the city of Le Havre, have been dumped into this coastal landfill over the past 60 years.
 The landfill is composed of 3 main waste dumps one for metal, one for plastic and the last one for the rest.
 Our goal is to excavate the landfill.

 Lots of environmental organizations and locals have gathered around the issue.
 A collective of citizens formed by Surfrider contains the groups (Ecologie pour le Havre, France Nature Environnement, SeaMer Asso, SOS Mal de Seine, and the collective Netoyer la plage du Havre), and they are ready to act!